fabioperrella/fabioperrella.github.io/_posts/2020-12-28-using-client-stubs-for-easy-and-reliable-integration-tests.md

 end
 ```

-It's so good that this library provides a way to stub the requests!

 ## How would I test it without Aws::ClientStubs

 Without `Aws::ClientStubs`, it would be necessary to choose one of the following approaches to test it: